kaniblu/pytorch-nlu/README.md

 # PyTorch Implementation of Natural/Spoken Language Understanding Models #

-This is a comprehensive implementation of common joint langauge understanding models published in recent years.
+This *will be* a comprehensive implementation of common joint langauge understanding models published in recent years.
 Joint NLU/SLU models aim to classify utterance types and fill-in slots at the same time (first proposed by [X. Zhang and H. Wang, 2016](https://www.ijcai.org/Proceedings/16/Papers/425.pdf)).
 Researches have come up with extensive